nipy/nipy/doc/devel/guidelines/make_release.rst

 * Do a final check on the `nipy buildbot`_

-* If you have travis-ci_ building set up you might want to push the code in it's current state to a branch that will build, e.g::
+* If you have travis-ci_ building set up you might want to push the code in its current state to a branch that will build, e.g::

     git branch -D pre-release-test # in case branch already exists